cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 By default, a newly created backup will use the backup target policy defined in the cluster to choose which instance to run on.
 However, you can override this policy with the `--backup-target` option.

-Additionally, you can use options such as `--online`, `--immediate-checkpoint`, and `--wait-for-archive` to further customize the backup process.
+In the case of volume snapshot backups, you can also use the `--online` option to request an online/hot backup or an offline/cold one: additionally, you can also tune online backups by explicitly setting the `--immediate-checkpoint` and `--wait-for-archive` options.

 The ["Backup" section](./backup.md#backup) contains more information about the configuration settings.